Professor-Ruiz/lesson-7/README.md

 ## Objectives
 - Practice the programming skills you've learned in this lesson,

-- Learn how to properly submit your programming assignments via GitHub, and
+- Learn how to submit and update your programming assignments via GitHub, and
 - Experience how a rubric will be used to grade your programming assignments.

 ## Directions